bendhouseart/bids-starter-kit-wiki/converting-pet-to-bids.md

 The `templates/` folder in `bids-starter-kit/` contains a single subject and examples of every BIDS modality text and `.json` file for that subject.
 Additionally, there exists a `Short` and a `Full` example for each text/json file.
-The `Short` files contain all of the required BIDS fields for each modality and the `Full` example files contain *every* field included within the BIDS standard.
+The `Short` files contain only the required BIDS fields for each modality and the `Full` example files contain *every* field included within the BIDS standard.

 ```bash